 14. Thus, the question which falls for consideration in all these appeals is whether the addition and mixing of polymers and additives to base bitumen results in the manufacture of a new marketable commodity and as such exigible to Excise duty?

 15. The expression ‘manufacture’ defined in Section 2(f) of the Act, inter alia includes any process which is specified in relation to any goods in the Section or Chapter Notes of First Schedule to the Tariff Act.
 It is manifest that in order to bring a process in relation to any goods within the ambit of Section 2(f) of the Act, the same is required to be recognised by the legislature as manufacture in relation to such goods in the Section notes or Chapter notes of the First Schedule to the Tariff Act.
-Therefore, in order to bring petroleum bitumen, falling under CSH 27132000, within the extended or deemed meaning of the expression ‘manufacture’, so as to fall under CSH 271500900, the process of its treatment with polymers or additives or with any other compound is required to be recognised by the legislature as manufacture under the Chapter notes or Section notes to Chapter 27.
+Therefore, in order to bring petroleum bitumen, falling under CSH 27132000, within the extended or deemed meaning of the expression ‘manufacture’, so as to fall under CSH 271500900, the process of its treatment with polymers or additives or with any other compound is required to be recognized by the legislature as manufacture under the Chapter notes or Section notes to Chapter 27.

 16. Dealing with the aspect of extended or artificial meaning of the expression ‘manufacture’ in Section 2(f) of the Act in Shyam Oil Cake Ltd. (supra), this Court had held as under :-